Interesting days ahead for micro-cap funds

 The returns of the Nifty Small-Cap index at 28.49 per cent and 29.44 per cent also appear modest compared with the stunning gains given by the micro-cap indices.

 Riding on this wave, the Motilal Oswal micro-cap index fund has delivered a point-to-point return of 18.3 per cent since its launch in June.
-The NAV (Net Asset Value), in fact, reached a high of Rs 12.31 last week.
+The NAV (Net Asset Value), in fact, reached a high of ₹12.31 last week.
 It manages assets worth ₹324.357 crore as at August end.

 Risks Galore